 You don’t have to settle for living overwhelmed, stressed out, and unhappy.

-Today, Magnus spends most of his time working in his strengths as a leader, and was named President of his company in 2015.
+Today, Magnus spends most of his time working on his strengths as a leader, and was named President of his company in 2015!

-They’re growing rapidly and on target with a growth goal of 40% this year (in previous years it was 5-10%), his team is far more focused and productive, and his leadership team has never been more unified.
+Magnus’ company is growing rapidly, and on target with a growth goal of 40% this year (in previous years it was 5-10%), his team is far more focused and productive, and his leadership team has never been more unified.

-And…to top it all off, he hardly ever works in the evenings and on weekends anymore so he’s spending more quality time with his wife and boys.
+And to top it all off, Magnus hardly ever works in the evenings or on weekends anymore, so he’s spending more quality time with his wife and boys.

 This type of transformation doesn’t happen overnight, but what it takes to get there can be learned in just a few hours.